-The new regulations on novel foods, defined as anything without a significant history of consumption in the European Union before May 15, 1997, came into force on January 1, 2018, signalling the start of a new system operated by the European Commission.
-For the first time, the approval system will be centralized, with applications submitted to the European Commission rather than individual member states as has been the approach before now.
+The new regulation on novel foods, defined as anything without a significant history of consumption in the European Union before May 15, 1997, came into force on January 1, 2018, signalling the start of a new system operated by the European Commission.
+For the first time, the approval system will be centralised, with applications submitted to the European Commission rather than individual member states as has been the approach before now.

 Under the EU regulations, any food that was not consumed “significantly” prior to 1997 is considered to be a novel food, with the category covering new foods, food from new sources, new substances used in food as well as new ways and technologies for producing food.